Kethen/tdu2_physics_tweaks/README.md

 ### Building

-On windows, install cygwin, along with mingw64-i686-gcc-g++ tool chain, then run `build.sh` at the project root in cygwin shell.
+On windows, install cygwin, along with `mingw64-i686-gcc-core` and `mingw64-i686-gcc-g++` toolchains, then run `build.sh` at the project root in cygwin shell.

-On linux, install podman from your package manager then run `build_podman.sh`.
+On linux, install `podman` from your package manager then run `build_podman.sh`.

 ### Credits